samsquire/ideas4/README.md

 IntelliJ is very laggy software.
 It doesn't execute processes on different threads but in the GUI rendering thread.
 As a result it lags while creating intellisense suggestions.

-I propose a GUI framework that uses register loop to create full cancellation trees that can be cancelled when the user does something to invalidate the GUI state.
+I propose a GUI framework that uses register loop to create full cancellation trees of operations, where every tree node is a parent of a child operation.
+Any node has a validity hat can be cancelled when the user does something to invalidate the GUI state.
+For example, the GUI should show a pending intellisense that can be cancelled.
 This means you can abort any action on the computer.

 # 121. Spreadgrid